MSSA-AU/ClassInfo/ClassSchedule.md

-# MSSA SCA Course Schdule
+## MSSA SCA Course Schdule
-## Students will have questions from their personal study - 1hr Q&A per week addesses this
+### Students will have questions from their personal study - 1hr Q&A per week addesses this<br>

 Date|Day|Week|Course|Title|Modules|Labs|Instructor|Course Survey
 ---|---|---|---|---|---|---|---|--